Flomp/wanderer/docs/src/content/docs/use/create-a-trail.md

 Click the **Draw a route** button to manually define a route on the map.
 While in drawing mode:

 - Click on the map to place waypoints
-- Wanderer will automatically route between points using the [Valhalla routing engine](https://github.com/valhalla/valhalla)
+- wanderer will automatically route between points using the [Valhalla routing engine](https://github.com/valhalla/valhalla)
 - You can drag points to reposition them
 - Use the top-left menu to change routing mode (e.g. walking, cycling)
 - To remove a point, click on it and then click the red trash icon